joanavrsilva/love-running/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found [here](https://joanavrsilva.github.io/love-running-project/)

 ## Credits